walterdu/learngit/readme.txt

 This is the first vesion of Git!
 Git has a mutable index called stage!
 Git manage the tracks!
-Creating a branch is so quick!
+Creating a branch is so quick and simple!